open-austin/fake-the-news/README.md

 - Feb 9, 2017: Fake the News team met for brainstorming on the three lesson.
 Sarah (Nucleus Learning Network) is tasked with creating a Curriculum Outline Draft and Mateo (Open Austin) is tasked with creating a Design Brief for the Legit-o-Meter web app.

 ## The Lessons
-These lessons will empower students with valuable news literacy skills that they can use to recognize, evaluate, and combat fake news and misinformation.
+These lessons empower students with valuable news literacy skills that they can use to recognize, evaluate, and combat fake news and misinformation.

 ### Lesson #1: Legit-o-Meter